+- -Commission and brokerage. - Profits arising out of transit operations or sales of transhipment.

+Banking commissions and charges.

+- Representation expenses.

+- -Advertising by all media.

+- -Business travel.

+- -Participation by subsidiary companies and branches in overhead expenses of parent companies situated abroad and vice-versa.

+- -Contracting (construction and maintenance of buildings, roads, bridges, ports, etc. carried out by specialized firms, and, generally at fixed prices after open tender).

+- -Differences, margins and deposits due in respect of operations on commodity terminal markets in conformity with normal bona fide commercial practice.

+- -Tourism.

-- -Commission and brokerage. - Profits arising out of transit operations or sales of trans-shipment. - Banking commissions and charges. - Representation expenses. - -Advertising by all media. - -Business travel. - -Participation by subsidiary companies and branches in overhead expenses of parent companies situated abroad and vice-versa. - -Contracting (construction and maintenance of buildings, roads, bridges, ports, etc. carried out by specialised firms, and, generally, at fixed prices after open tender). - -Differences, margins and deposits due in respect of operations on commodity terminal markets in conformity with normal bona fide commercial practice. - -Tourism. - -Travel for private reasons (education). - -Travel for private reasons (health). - -Travel for private reasons (family). - -Subscriptions to newspapers, periodicals, books, musical publications. - Newspapers, periodicals, books, musical publications and records. - -Printed films, commercial, documentary, educational, etc. (rentals, dues, subscriptions, reproduction and synchronisation fees, etc.). - -Membership fees. - -Current maintenance and repair of private property abroad. - -Government expenditure (official representation abroad, contributions to international organisations). - -Taxes, court expenses, registration fees for patents and trade marks. - Claims for damages. - Refunds in the case of cancellation of contracts and refunds of uncalled-for payments.
+- -Travel for private reasons (education).

+- -Travel for private reasons (health).

+- -Travel for private reasons (family).

+- -Subscriptions to newspapers, periodicals, books, musical publications.
+Newspapers, periodicals, books, musical publications and records.

+- -Printed films, commercial, documentary, educational, etc. (rentals, dues, subscriptions, reproduction and synchronization fees, etc). - -Membership fees. - -Current maintenance and repair of private property abroad. - ---Government expenditure (official representation abroad, contributions to international organizations). - ----Taxes, court expenses, registration fees for patients and trade marks.
+Claims for damages. - Refunds in the case of cancellation of contracts and refunds of uncalled-for payments.
+Fines. - -Periodical settlements in connection with public transport and postal, telegraphic and telephone services. - -Exchange authorizations granted to own or foreign national emigrating.